PNNL-CompBio/decomprolute/docs/index.md

 title: Decomprolute: Benchmarking study of proteomic based tumor deconvolution {:toc}
 ---
+# Decomprolute

-The goal of this package are to run tumor deconvolution algorithms on multi-omics data.
-We provide two basic use cases:
+The goal of this package are to run and evaluate tumor deconvolution algorithms on multi-omics data.
+To use, we provide two primary scenarios:
 1. Evaluate the performance of new algorithms on proteogenomic data
 2. Identify the *best* tool for unseen proteogenomic data